gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Data/Encoding/Gapotchenko.FX.Data.Encoding.Base64/README.md

 ## Recommended Base64 Algorithm

-Among all other posibilities, it is recommended to use the standard Base64 algorithm which is provided by `Base64` class.
+Among all other possibilities, it is recommended to use the standard Base64 algorithm which is provided by `Base64` class.

 All other predefined algorithms are provided by the corresponding classes of `Gapotchenko.FX.Data.Encoding.Base64` module.